lostjared/cplusplus2x.Examples/C++20/mingw_deploy/README.md

 Command-Line Arguments
 The program uses the following command-line arguments to determine the input executable file and output directory for DLL copying:

--i or -I: Specifies the path to the input executable file whose dependencies you want to copy.
+-i or --input: Specifies the path to the input executable file whose dependencies you want to copy.
 This argument is required; if it’s not provided, the program will output an error and display help information.

--o or -O: Specifies the output directory where DLL files should be copied.
+-o or --output: Specifies the output directory where DLL files should be copied.
 If omitted, the default output directory is the current directory (.).

 -h: Displays help information detailing available options.